Web Developer CV Examples for 2025 (Full Guide)

 A strong CV summary will convince the recruiter you’re the perfect candidate.
 Save time and choose a ready-made personal statement written by career experts and adjust it to your needs in the LiveCareer CV builder.

 Experience isn’t everything, but there’s no denying that it is important.
-If you don’t have any work experience, then simply skip this section and omit it from your school leaver CV entirely.
+If you don’t have any work experience, then simply skip it and omit it from your CV for a school leaver entirely.
 Remember, though, that volunteer work and work experience programmes very much do count here.

 The first decision you’d usually face when writing a CV would be choosing a CV format.
 Given that you’re writing a school leaver CV, though, there’s only one option here and the choice is made for you: stick with a chronological CV format, listing your experience from most recent to least.